Our privacy promise to you

 If you have any questions about this privacy promise, your rights or wish to contact the Data Protection Officer, get in touch by:

 - Post – Compliance Department, Helping Hands House, 10 Tything Road West, Kinwarton, Alcester, B49 6EP

 - Telephone – 01789 767181

 How to complain

-We hope that we can resolve any query or concern you raise about our use of your information.
+If you contact us, we hope to resolve any query or concern you raise about our use of your information.

-The GDPR also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.
+The GDPR also gives you right to lodge a complaint with a supervisory authority within the European Union or EEA state where you work, reside or where any alleged infringement of data protection laws has occurred.
+The Information Commissioner Office (ICO) is the supervisory body in the UK and can be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.